PokemonAutomation/pokemonautomation.github.io/docs/PowerGlitching.md

 All 3 of these setups are immune to power glitching.
 The Pico and the ESP32 receive their power from the computer instead of the dock.
 Meanwhile, the ESP32-S3 receives power from both the computer and the dock and will stay powered if either side is powering it.

-Unfortunately, the Pico (UART mode) is powered by the dock and is affected.
+Unfortunately, the RP2040/RP2350 family boards (via external UART) is powered by the dock and is affected.
 But it tends to reset more often than it glitches.
 Nevertheless the situation is not ideal since a reset will disconnect and unpair the wireless as well.

 ## I am a circuits expert.
 How do I fix this for real?